RossinesP/aislice/README.md

 Overview
 --------
-aislice is a batch export script for iOS developer who uses Adobe Illustrator.
+aislice is a batch export script for Android developer who uses Adobe Illustrator.
-This script find all slices contained in the active document and exports them at multiple resolutions (non-Retina and Retina).
+This script find all slices contained in the active document and exports them at multiple resolutions (ldpi to xxxhdpi)

 System Requirements